Flow Cytometry Core

 About Us

-The Flow Cytometry Core is one of the Biomedical Research Core Facilities, and a part of the Medical School Office of Research, where our mission is to foster an environment of innovation and efficiency that serves the Michigan Medicine research community and supports biomedical science from insight to impact.
+The Flow Cytometry Core is one of the Biomedical Research Core Facilities and part of the Medical School Office of Research.
+Our mission is to foster an environment of innovation and efficiency that serves the Michigan Medicine research community and supports biomedical science from insight to impact.

 " "